adplugg/wordpress-ad-plugin/readme.txt

 * Downloadable PDF, Excel and CSV Reports
 * Unlimited Scaling
 * Additional ad formats including Custom/HTML5, Flash, JavaScript, bar, dialog, interstitial, slide-in, text, and more.
+* Additional targeting options (such as targeting ads by on-page meta tags).
 * Ability to serve ad tags from third party systems such as Google AdSense.

 == Installation ==